SpongePowered/SpongeDocs/source/about/faq.rst

     in.
 Sponge allows server owners to deploy Sponge plugins with ease, making server management easier.
 (SpongeForge was formerly known as Sponge, until it was renamed to avoid confusion).

-(2) **SpongeVanilla**, a stand-alone implementation of the Sponge API, running on top of the vanilla Minecraft server.
+(2) **SpongeVanilla**, a stand-alone implementation of the SpongeAPI, running on top of the vanilla Minecraft server.
     (SpongeVanilla was formerly known as Granite, until the development teams merged).

 There have also been community implementations due to the flexibility of the API:

-(1) **LanternServer**, an open source and compatible Minecraft: Java Edition server that implements the Sponge API.
+(1) **LanternServer**, an open source and compatible Minecraft: Java Edition server that implements the SpongeAPI.
     It does not rely on the vanilla codebase at all, allowing for it be more configurable, open, and performant.
     While still a work in progress, their project is quite promising and may one day be the choice for servers not looking to run Forge mods.
 You can find their project `on Github <https://github.com/LanternPowered/LanternServer>`_.